FSE-Class-Project/xrp-telegram-bot/FAQ.md

 ---

+---

+## ⚠️ **Important Educational Disclaimer**

+**This bot is designed for learning XRP Ledger concepts in a safe TestNet environment.**

+Key points for real-world application:
+- 🚫 **Never use this bot with real XRP or MainNet**
+- 🎓 **Educational transactions only** - all XRP used has no monetary value
+- 🔄 **Transaction mechanics mirror real XRPL behavior** for authentic learning
+- 🏗️ **Wallet/security model simplified** for educational accessibility
+- 📚 **Production implementations require significant additional security measures**

 *This FAQ covers the current TestNet implementation.
-Features and procedures may differ in a MainNet production version.*
+Features, security models, and procedures would differ significantly in a MainNet production version.*